mytardis/mytardisclient/README.md

 # MyTardis Client
-Command Line Interface and Python classes for interacting with MyTardis's API.
+Command Line Interface and Python classes for interacting with MyTardis's REST API.

 Install:
 ```